django-ckeditor/django-ckeditor/ckeditor/static/ckeditor/ckeditor/plugins/exportpdf/README.md

 ## License

 **CKEditor 4 Export to PDF plugin** (https://ckeditor.com/ckeditor-4/)<br>
-Copyright (c) 2003-2021, [CKSource](http://cksource.com) Frederico Knabben.
+Copyright (c) 2003-2022, [CKSource](http://cksource.com) Holding sp. z o.o.
 All rights reserved.

 CKEditor 4 export to PDF plugin is licensed under a commercial license and is protected by copyright law.
 For more details about available licensing options please contact us at sales@cksource.com.

 ### Trademarks

-**CKEditor** is a trademark of [CKSource](http://cksource.com) Frederico Knabben.
+**CKEditor** is a trademark of [CKSource](http://cksource.com) Holding sp. z o.o.
 All other brand and product names are trademarks, registered trademarks or service marks of their respective holders.